 There are many external factors that can also affect fertility and disrupt hormones in both men and women – this includes the food we consume, the products we use on our bodies, the air we breathe and even what we clean our homes with.

-My aim is to help you understand the factors that may be affecting your fertility so that you and your partner can make conscious and informed decisions and make small, but important changes together.
+My aim is to help you understand the factors that may be causing infertility so that you and your partner can make conscious and informed decisions and make small but important changes together.

 You can significantly reduce your exposure to toxins and chemicals by buying organic fresh produce where possible.
 This generally will mean that you will buy seasonal produce direct from the producers and farmers themselves at farmers markets.
 Yes, the prices are a little more expensive but the taste and health benefits from consuming fresh organic produce is well worth it.
 You will also be increasing your intake of nutrients, vitamins and fibre.